alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 ### Connect to Sentinel
 Before we start the demo, let's learn how to connect Sentinel to a Spring Cloud application.
 **Note: This section is to show you how to connect to Sentinel.
-The configurations have been completed in the following example, so you don't need modify the code any more.**
+The configurations have been completed in the following example, so you don't need to modify the code anymore.**

 1. Add dependency spring-cloud-starter-alibaba-sentinel in the pom.xml file in your Spring Cloud project.